AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 Yes, you can share images between the accounts.
 Images \(except for custom images derived from Alibaba Cloud Marketplace images\) can be shared between your accounts on the China site \(aliyun.com\), International site \(alibabacloud.com\), and Japan site \(jp.alibabacloud.com\).

-## Do shared images consume my image quota?
+## Do shared images accrue towards my image quota?

-No, shared images do not consume your image quota.
+No, shared images do not accrue towards your image quota.

-## Do geographical limits apply to creating instances from shared images?
+## Do geographical limits apply when shared images are used to create instances?

-Yes, instances can be created only within the same region as the shared images from which to create the instances.
+Yes, shared images can be used to create instances only in the regions where the shared images are located.

 ## What are the risks of creating an instance from a shared image?

 The image owner can check how the image is shared and can delete the image.
-After a shared image is deleted by its owner, the system disks of ECS instances that use this image cannot be re-initialized.
+After a shared image is deleted by its owner, the system disks of the ECS instances that use this image cannot be re-initialized.

 Alibaba Cloud does not guarantee the integrity and security of images shared by other accounts.
-We recommend that you only select images shared by trusted accounts.
+We recommend that you select only images shared by trusted accounts.
 After an ECS instance is created from a shared image, you must log on to the ECS instance to check the security and integrity of the shared image.

 ## What are the risks if I share a custom image to other accounts?

 If you share a custom image to other accounts, data and software may be leaked or stolen.
-Before you share a custom image to other accounts, check whether the image contains any sensitive or important data.
+Before you share a custom image to other accounts, check whether the image contains sensitive or important data.
 After the image is shared to other accounts, they can use the shared image to create ECS instances, which can then be used to create more custom images.
 During this process, data can be spread repeatedly.
 This creates a risk of data being disclosed beyond your original intentions.

 ## After an account shares an image to me, can I share this image to another account?